mvolkmann/blog/input/nunjucks.md

 ## Iteration

-A `for` loop iterates over the elements of an array or the properties of an object.
+A `for` loop iterates over the elements of an array or the properties of an object and renders content for each element.
+An optional `else` block specifies content to render if the array is empty.

 If the variable `dogs` holds an array of objects, we can iterate over the array as follows: